Title: |

 Assessment Procedures:

-A formative assessment 2ot he comprehension of theory and practical skills obtained during the first week 2ot he course will be made at the end 2ot he first week.
+A formative assessment of the comprehension of theory and practical skills obtained during the first week of the course will be made at the end of the first week.
 This assessment includes an online (blind) assessment using multiple choice and open questions.
+This is a non-graded assessment and is only intended to help students assess their progress.

-For tropEd students a summative assessment 2ot he learning objectives will be made at the end 2ot he second week 2ot he course.
-This assessment consists of a written exam and an oral presentation.
-Both parts 2ot he assessments (oral and written exams) contribute 50% 2ot he total score.
+For tropEd students a summative assessment of the learning objectives will be made at the end of the course.
+This assessment consists of an oral presentation and defence.
+The summative assessment contributes to 100% of the total score;

 Content: